adarwoo/modbus_relay/README.md

 View of the PCB in the DIN Rail case

 ## Application software
-The application software in written in C++23.
-It uses meta programming and concepts.
+The application software is written in C++23 as it uses meta programming, constant expressions and concepts for efficient code.<br/>
-A <i>docker</i> file is provided to create a build environment.
+A <i>docker</i> file is provided to create a build environment.</br>
 The code fits the 32Kb flash space with plenty spare.

+## Hardware
-KiCAD schematic and PCB are supplied too.
+The schematic and PCB have been edited in KiCad 9 and are supplied too.

-Tested with QModMaster.

-I plan to add address and serial configuration modbus command (and eeprom persistence).

 ## How to build ##
+A docker container file is provided to recreated a full build environment.<br/>
+The application can also be built in Microchip studio.<br/>
 You will need a Linux shell, or WSL shell in Windows.
 The tool 'gitman' is required as well as Docker. (docker-ce or else).